Dual MSE/MS+MBA Degree Program

 There are separate tuition costs for your online engineering courses and online business management courses you will be taking in this program.
 The current tuition rate for the online Kelley courses is $1,145 per credit hour (Tuition and fees are subject to change every academic year.).
 As part of your Kelley studies, there are additional costs for books.

 You must already hold an undergraduate degree from an ABET-accredited engineering program or one with equivalent standards.
 You must apply and be admitted to "Purdue University, College of Engineering".
-More information about admissions can be found by visiting the program's admissions page.
+More information about application requirements can be found by visiting the program's admissions page.

 Dual Master of Science in Engineering & Master of Business Administration, Graduated 2015

 In Young’s role at Cummins, he provides information, support, and training regarding Cummins' products, tools, offerings, and services to On-highway dealers within the AZ/NM territory.
 Young was previously in research and development and found himself utilizing his MSE+MBA degree on a daily basis.
 The information he learned in his programs gave young a new professional tool kit that was directly applicable to the job market.